 Who’d have thunk it, at the time at least, Lotus Esprit Turbo Challenge arriving on the ZX Spectrum.
-Surely this felt like one of those games that was just out of reach for the modest Speccy user.
+Surely this felt like one of those games that were just out of reach for the modest Speccy user.

-Aside from it’d monochrome foundations, Lotus actually does a very decent job of replicating the look of it’s 16-bit counterparts.
+Aside from it’d monochrome foundations, Lotus actually does a very decent job of replicating the look of its 16-bit counterparts.

-With the many poor conversions that were made for the Spectrum, Lotus could have been just thrown together US Gold style.
+With the many poor conversions that were made for the Spectrum, Lotus could have just thrown together US Gold style.
 But instead, it appears that some love and attention was given to this port.
-There are obviously a few cutbacks, but at least you get to choose from 3 music tracks (although not like the fancy CD player like on the Amiga & Atari ST 16 bit versions!).
+There are obviously a few cutbacks, but at least you get to choose from 3 music tracks (although not like the fancy CD player like on the Amiga & Atari ST 16-bit versions!).

 It runs at a reasonable enough pace, the car sprites are nice and the background and trackside graphics are ok.

 The style of racing in this game is more traditional racing for position and points, rather than against the clock.
-The game includes a decent number of circuit based tracks on which the player races against 15 other opponents, needing to finish in the top 8 to progress to the next circuit, or even higher depending on the difficulty mode.
+The game includes a decent number of circuit-based tracks on which the player races against 15 other opponents, needing to finish in the top 8 to progress to the next circuit, or even higher depending on the difficulty mode.

 It’s a bit of a roller coaster though, the undulations are a nice touch, but somewhat sudden and a bit all or nothing.
 One minute you’re on a good piece of flat tarmac, the next your car looks as though it’s off to the moon, then diving back into a pit!